Some Like It Hot: Retrospective appraisal

-Some Like It Hot was voted as the top comedy film by the American Film Institute on their list on AFI's 100 Years...100 Laughs poll in 2000, and was selected as the best comedy of all time in a poll of 253 film critics from 52 countries conducted by the BBC in 2017.
+Some Like It Hot was voted as the top American comedy film by the American Film Institute on their list on AFI's 100 Years...100 Laughs poll in 2000, and was selected as the best comedy of all time in a poll of 253 film critics from 52 countries conducted by the BBC in 2017.
 In 2005, the British Film Institute included this film on its list of "Top fifty films for children up to the age of 14".
-In the 2012 Sight & Sound polls, it was ranked the 42nd-greatest film ever made in the critics' poll and 37th in the directors' poll.
-In the earlier 2002 Sight & Sound polls the film ranked 37th among critics and 24th among directors.
-In 2010, The Guardian considered it the 3rd-best comedy film of all time.
+The 2022 Sight & Sound critics' poll ranked it as the 38th greatest film of all time, tied with Rear Window and a bout de souffle.
+The 2022 Sight & Sound directors' poll ranked it 62nd, tied with nine other films.
+In the earlier 2012 Sight & Sound polls, it was ranked the 42nd-greatest film ever made in the critics' poll and 37th in the directors' poll.
+The 2002 Sight & Sound polls the film ranked 37th among critics and 24th among directors.
+In 2010, The Guardian considered it the third-best comedy film of all time.
 In 2015, the film ranked 30th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.
 It was included in The New York Times's "The Best 1,000 Movies Ever Made" list in 2002.
 In 2005, it was included on Time's All-Time 100 best movies list.
-The film was voted at No. 52 on the list of "100 Greatest Films" by the prominent French magazine Cahiers du cinéma in 2008.
-In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.
+The film was voted at No. 52 on the list of "100 Greatest Films" by the French film magazine Cahiers du Cinéma in 2008.
+In July 2018, it was screened in the Venice Classics section at the 75th Venice International Film Festival.

+According to film historian Foster Hirsch, during a screening of the film at Grauman's Chinese Theatre in March 1959, "Joe E. Brown's nonchalant delivery of the final line elicited the loudest, deepest, heartiest laughter I have ever heard in a theater...recognizing a perfectly timed one-liner for the ages, a thousand spectators roared in unified delight."